 Get good at questioning the worth of every word.
 Eventually, it will come naturally to you, and you’ll see yourself writing clearer, more concise content from the get-go.

-There are over 450,000 words are in the English dictionary.
-And out of ALL those options, you want me to believe there’s absolutely NO way you can rephrase a sentence?
+There are over 450,000 words in the English dictionary.
+Out of ALL those options, you want me to believe there’s absolutely NO way you can rephrase a sentence?

 *Insert major eye roll*